AgalmicVentures/Environment/README.md

 Generates the a set of JSON configurations given a base configuration and a second JSON object with lists of values for parameters (`{"a": [1, 2], "b": [3, 4, 5]}`).
 Useful with `Parallelize.py` and `Template.py`.

 #### `JsonToXml.py`
-Converts JSON documents to XML with a variety of transformation options./'/
+Converts JSON documents to XML with a variety of transformation options.

 #### `Parallelize.py`
 Given a process name, run ID, and set of configurations, runs the process in parallel over all of the configurations.
 For example,